polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/parachains.md

 This code is very similar to the previous one.
 The main differences are
 - we are loading `statemint.json` into the `parachainSpec` variable.
-- we are creating a `relayProvider` object for the Relay chain, and using it in the construction of the `provider` object for the Parachain, along with `parachainSpec`.
+- `ScProvider` is created for relay chain but without connecting (since we will not be communicating with the relay chain).
+This is needed as a parameter when creating the Parachain's provider as an extra parameter.
+Rpc Provider of substrate-connect need this, in order to connect the parachain to the respective relay chain.

 In the directory of the webapp, run the following again: